I want to home a greyhound, how do I get started?

 Step 3 – Matching you with a dog

 After your home visit, the regional representative will contact the Rescue/Homing Team to discuss your home circumstances.
 They will then phone to have a chat with you about the dogs in our care and decide on a few dogs that could be suitable for you.
+If you have a dog in mind, please let the team know.
 The Rescue/Homing Team is aware of all the dogs in our care and will be able to guide you in making the right choice for your family, home circumstances and the dog’s needs.

 Step 4 – Meet the dogs

 Once you’ve decided we will arrange a time for you to meet and collect the dog of your choice.
-If you have a dog already it’s important to bring your dog along so that we can all assess the suitability of your choice.
+If you have a dog already it’s important to bring your dog along so that we ensure they become best friends.
 You will have the opportunity to go for a short walk with both dogs.
-If you have children it’s also important to bring the children along so they can feel comfortable in the dogs presence before you take him/her home.
+If you have children, it’s also important to bring the children along so they can feel comfortable in the dog’s presence before you take him/her home.

 Step 5 – Adoption

-If all goes well and you, your family and your own dog (if you have one) feel the dog you’ve met is the right one for you, you will be able to take the dog home with you.
+The best part!
+If you, your family and your own dog (if you have one) feel the dog you’ve met is the right one for you, you will be able to take the dog home with you.
 You will be asked to fill in some paperwork to say you’ve adopted the dog.
-GRW ask for an adoption fee towards the costs of neutering, micro-chipping, vaccinating, provision of collar, lead, coat, muzzle and re-homing of £150.
-However, this is not a ‘deal breaker’ – a loving home is more important to us – so if your circumstances are limited financially, please mention this to during your home visit.
+GRW ask for an adoption fee towards the costs of neutering, micro-chipping, vaccinating, provision of collar, lead, coat, muzzle and re-homing.
+However, this is not a ‘deal breaker’ – a loving home is more important to us – so if your circumstances are limited financially, please mention this to us during your home visit.

-When you return home with your dog, should you have any problems or just a general question please feel free to phone your home visitor or our national number (0300 0123 999).
-After a few days your home visitor will give you a ring to check all is well with you and after 2 weeks or so your home visitor will do a follow up visit with you to check again that all is well.
+When you return home with your dog, should you have any questions please feel free to phone your home visitor or our national number (0300 0123 999).
+After a few days, your home visitor will give you a ring to check all is well with you and after 2 weeks or so your home visitor will do a follow-up visit with you to check again that all is well.
 We will then leave you alone but please do not hesitate to phone if you want to discuss something about your new dog.

-We have a informative booklet to help you provide a loving home – click here for the Welcome and Adoption Pack
+We have an informative booklet to help you provide a loving home.